 Recently, the company launched a reboot of the guitar named S Original, a dreadnought-shaped body with a solid cedar top, laminated side and ack, and wild cherry finish.

 The Seagull S6 Original sells for the same mid-level price than the previous version.

 Is the Seagull S6 a good guitar for beginners?

-To be honest, this guitar can be quite expensive for beginner guitarists.
+To be honest, the S6 original can be quite expensive for beginner guitarists.
 Often times, people start their musical journey with an acoustic guitar and while they are young, so most of the time they (or the parents) just want something cheap, light, portable, and decent.

-However, if you have the budget, this is a great beginner guitar.
-It won’t need much setup and it can take a beginner all the way to more professional levels.
+However, if you have the budget, the S6 original is a great beginner guitar.
+The S6 original won’t need much setup and it can take a beginner all the way to more professional levels.

 It even sounds awesome on live situations and on recordings, if you’re willing to take your guitar to a studio or a home studio.